HellperKK/text-medley/README.md

 console.log(blockList.eval("other"))
 ```

+You can alose run `haxe test.hxml` to build a js interpreter that you can run by oneping test.html in the root folder.

 ## Compiler

 You can also build a compiler to translate TextMedley langage to any programming language that supports all of the following concepts :